marjoleinF/curtail/README.md

 The results show the number of observations flagged as 'at risk' or 'not at risk', according to the curtailed and full-length test administration.
 Also, the number of items administrered is depicted in a histogram.
 No classification errors with respect to the full-length test decesion are made, as is always the case with detereministic curtailment.

-We can also obtain some desciptive statistics about the number of items administered and proportion of observations for which the testing was ceased before the full-length test was administered:
+We can also obtain some descriptive statistics about the number of items administered and proportion of observations for which the testing was ceased before the full-length test was administered:

 ``` r
 tmp1$curtailed.test.length.distribution